How a Canadian FCO with 1 million members and a $20-30 million annual budget can be formed

 According to a national survey of Canadians, 64% of Canadians support the creation of the FCO using the pamphlet method.

-As well, the Task Force on the Future of the Canadian Financial Services Sector recommended in its September 1998 Report that the federal government create an FCO using the pamphlet method (See Recommendation #56(b) on page 208 of the Report).
+As well, the Task Force on the Future of the Canadian Financial Services Sector recommended in its September 1998 report that the federal government create an FCO using the pamphlet method (See Recommendation #56(b) on page 208 of the Report (see that recommendation referred to in the “Consumer Organizations” subsection of Chapter 6 of the 1999 House Finance Committee Report)).
 The House of Commons Finance Committee, and Senate Banking Committee, endorsed the Task Force recommendation in their December 1998 reports.

 HOW WILL THE FCO BE SET UP AND HOW WILL IT WORK?

-To set up the FCO, the federal government must require federally-regulated financial institutions (banks, trusts and insurance companies and, working with each provincial government, mutual fund companies and credit unions) to send a pamphlet with their bank statements, credit card bills and insurance premium statements to their 20 million customers.
+To set up the FCO, the federal government must require federally-regulated financial institutions (banks, trusts and insurance companies and, working with each provincial government, mutual fund companies and credit unions), to include a notice at the top of every email they send to their 30 million customers and, for anyone who still receives monthly bank statements, credit card bills and insurance premium statements by mail, 1-2 times each year include a pamphlet in the same envelope.

-Alternatively, financial institutions could volunteer to enclose the pamphlet, and as long as enough large institutions volunteered enough financial consumers would receive the pamphlet to make the FCO viable.
+Alternatively, financial institutions could volunteer to enclose the notice in their emails, and the pamphlet in their mailings, and as long as enough large institutions volunteered enough financial consumers would receive the email notice and pamphlet to make the FCO viable.

-The pamphlet will describe the FCO and invite financial consumers to join at a nominal annual membership fee ($40 — with a lower fee for people with low incomes).
+The notice at the top of emails that financial institutions send their customers will say something like “Need help from an independent consumer group dedicated only to helping you, click here to join the Financial Consumer Organization (FCO).
+The pamphlet that financial institutions would enclose in mailings to their customers will describe the FCO and invite financial consumers to join at a nominal annual membership fee ($20-30 — with a lower fee for people with low incomes).
 The government can either lend or grant to the FCO the funds needed to print the first pamphlet.
-After the first flyer, however, the FCO will pay all the costs of the pamphlet.
+After the first pamphlet, however, the FCO will pay all the costs of the pamphlet.
 As a result, the FCO can be set up at little or no cost to government or the financial institutions.

-If only five percent of Canadian bank and insurance customers join the FCO, it will have one million members and a $40 million annual budget.
+If only about three percent of Canadian bank and insurance customers join the FCO, it will have one million members and a $20-30 million annual budget.
 With these resources and large membership base, the FCO will be strong enough to counter the power of banks, trusts and insurance companies.

 The FCO will be a democratic organization, controlled by its members through the election of regional delegates and the FCO’s board of directors.
 The board will hire the FCO’s professional staff and determine the group’s policies.